 Viva la Compost Revolución04 Apr 2017

-Food waste in Australia is ginormous, with over 4 million tones of food waste going to landfill each year.
-Source - the 2013 National Waste Report.
-It's estimated that up to 361 kilograms of food is wasted per person, per year.
+Food waste in Australia is ginormous, with over 4 million tonnes of food waste going to landfill each year.
+(Source - the 2013 National Waste Report) It's estimated that up to 361 kilograms of food is wasted per person, per year.

 By composting our food scraps, we can recycle what would otherwise be sent off as waste.
-We can reduce our personal contribution to the growing landfill problem and instead we can to put our food back into the earth through composting and worm farming, Australian councils are supporting both.
+We can reduce our personal contribution to the growing landfill problem and instead we can to put our food back into the earth through composting and worm farming.
+Australian councils are supporting both these processes.

 Watch Costa Georgiadis for Plantet Ark TV

 The Compost Revolution began 4 years ago, an initiative of three NSW councils with the support of the NSW Environmental Protection Agency.
-The idea is to make recycling food scraps affordable and accessible by providing the 'how to' on composting/worm farming and offering discounted compost bins, home delivered.
-Now, 40 councils have teamed up to encourage composting action among Australian households.
+The idea is to make the recycling of food scraps an affordable and accessible process by providing the 'how to' on composting/worm farming and offering discounted compost bins which can be home delivered.
+Forty councils have teamed up to encourage composting action among Australian households.
 Find your area here.

-If you don’t have a garden, a worm farm is a great way to reduce your household waste and can fit in the laundry or on the balcony.
-After the worms have been hard at work turning your scraps into yummy compost, you can transfer the nutrient-filled results into windowsill pot plants or herb gardens.
+If you don’t have a garden, a worm farm is a great way to reduce your household waste.
+You can fit it in a corner of the laundry or on the balcony.
+After the worms have been hard at work turning your scraps into yummy compost, you can then transfer the nutrient-filled results into windowsill pot plants or herb gardens.

-Compost is perfect for the backyard, as it and will naturally attract lots of crawling decomposers helping break down the funky foods scraps.
-You can then use this to help build beautiful nutrient-rich soils for your next garden escapade.
+Compost is perfect for the backyard, as it will naturally attract lots of crawling decomposers all desperate to help break down the funky foods scraps.
+You can then use the end-product to help build beautiful nutrient-rich soils for your next garden escapade.

 Doing a little composting

-The best part is that it’s extremely easy to get started.
+The best part of composting and/or worm farming is that they're both extremely easy to get started.
 Visit the Compost Revolution website and find your participating local council to get involved.
-If you’re worried about the ins and outs of maintaining your decomposing grub, there is a 10-minute tutorial with simple tips to help your compost thrive!
+If you’re worried about the ins and outs of maintaining your decomposing grub, there is a 10-minute tutorial with simple tips to help your compost thrive.

 Jayne Chandler - Forager